-Tests can run on-demand in the app, or be scheduled to a certain date by the management system.
-It is also possible to schedule a test, changing the “test_type” of a test to the value 0 (DATE), on the JSON file placed on the /storage/emulated/0/arqospocket/tests/ of the device.
-Tests that are already implemented with all the requirements and ready to be delivered to the management system are SMS tests (send and receive), HTTP tests (download and upload) such as MEO GO browsing and MEO Wi-Fi Premium login or a speedtest.
+Tests can run on-demand in the app, or be scheduled for a certain date by the management system.
+Tests that are already implemented with all the requirements and ready to be used with the management system are SMS tests (send and receive), HTTP tests (download and upload) such as MEO GO browsing and MEO Wi-Fi Premium login and a speedtest.
 Voice tests are implemented as well, but the test results are still not ready to be delivered.

-Every test has its specific configuration, in snippet 4.2 it is given an example of the complexity involved in an SMS test.
-All the tests have an initial and final date, despite these dates are only relevant to scheduled tests in the sense of the test validation that only happens if the actual date is between the referred dates.
-Furthermore, a test has a unique id, a test type number, for now we will focus only on on-demand tests (7) and scheduled tests (0), state, priority and can have more optional parameters, such as a recursion object with an event and an interval in seconds for the repetition of the task specified, in this case it would serve to send an SMS every “x” seconds.
-An example with all these parameters is depicted in the snippet 4.2.
+Every test has its specific configuration.
+In snippet 4.2 it is given an example of the complexity involved in an SMS test.
+All the tests have an initial and final date, a test has a unique id, a test type, (for now we will focus only on on-demand tests (7) and scheduled tests (0)), state, priority and can have more optional parameters, such as a recursion object with an event and an interval in seconds for the repetition of the test execution, in the case of the snipper 4.2, it would serve to send an SMS every “x” seconds.

 In this specific test, there is a more complex parameter called “data”.
 It has more parameters, specified in the ArQoS internal documentation, such as the task timeout, the destination number, message text, among others.

-The “Receive SMS” is a different task because the application must wait for a specific SMS, validate it against an expected text or metadata.
-In the snippet 4.2, the SMS validation is done by metadata, because the last pipe is empty, as depicted by the orange arrow, validating/accepting the SMS based on the trailer text (1234).
-This trailer is combined with a unique timestamp allowing the receiver to know that SMS is or not the expected one, making the task have success.
-If the receiver does not receive an SMS that matches the requirements the task will end up finishing by timeout.

 Snippet 4.2 - Send/Receive SMS with metadata test configuration

-All these tests can fail for diversified reasons, network conditions, malformed tests, exceeded timeouts, invalid parameters, etc. These failures are all being identified and documented, as well.
+All these tests can fail for diverse reasons, such as network conditions, malformed tests, exceeded timeouts, invalid parameters, etc. These failures are all identified and documented, as well.

-Start a call with a custom APN: An APN is a gateway between a computer network, normally the public internet and the network used by the device technology (GSM, GPRS, 3G, 4G).
-In 3GPP data access networks, an APN is used to identify the packet data network that the user wants to communicate with or to define the type of service (e.g MMS, WAP).
+Start a call with a custom APN: In 3GPP data access networks, an APN is used to identify the packet data network that the user wants to communicate with or to define the type of service (e.g MMS, WAP).
 It also contains a mandatory network identifier that defines the external network to which the GGSN is connected and an optional operator identifier that defines the operator’s packet domain (e.g. Internet-v4.mnc111.mcc222.gprs, mmsc.tmn.pt).

-A list with 1370 APN's and its configurations was obtained from Android, in further investigations was confirmed that Google has a .xml file on Android devices keeping this information, normally under the /etc folder.
-The correct APN chosen is defined by the SIM card inserted in the device.
+A list with 1370 APNs and its configurations was obtained from Android.
+In further investigations it was confirmed that Google has a .xml file on Android devices keeping this information, normally under the /etc folder.
+The choice of the correct APN is defined by the SIM card inserted in the device.